youngmin63/Fintech-Churn-Prediction/README.md

 Customer churn prediction was formulated as a binary classification problem.
 Two machine learning models were applied and evaluated:

--Logistic Regression
+- Logistic Regression
--Random Forest Classifier
+- Random Forest Classifier

 Both models were trained on the training set and evaluated on a held-out test set to compare predictive behaviour and performance.